rrstal/drlnd/dqn-agent-navigation/README.md

 ## Files

+- `Navigation.ipynb`: notebook containing the solution, **entry point**.
 - `agents.py`: implementation of the agents used in the environment
 - `models.py`: implementation of the Q-Network architectures used as the function approximator by the agent
-- `dqn.pth`: saved model weights for the original DQN model
+- `checkpoints/dqn.pth`: saved model weights for the original DQN model
-- `ddqn.pth`: saved model weights for the Double DQN model
+- `checkpoints/ddqn.pth`: saved model weights for the Double DQN model
-- `dqn_priority.pth`: saved model weights for the DQN Priority Experience Replay model
+- `checkpoints/dqn_priority.pth`: saved model weights for the DQN Priority Experience Replay model
-- `Navigation.ipynb`: notebook containing the solution, **entry point**.

 ### Weights